 Abortion law in Australia is a matter for the states and territories; however, some funding is allocated to abortion at a federal level through Medicare and the Pharmaceutical Benefits Scheme, and drugs used in medication abortion are regulated nationally through the Therapeutic Goods Administration.
 This can cause confusion about which level of government is responsible for regulating abortion and about the legality or accessibility of abortion in different states and territories.

-There are two item numbers which may be used to denote abortion procedures:
+There are four item numbers which may be used to denote abortion procedures:

 35643: 'Evacuation of the contents of the gravid uterus by curettage or suction curettage'; and

 16530: Management of pregnancy loss, from 14 weeks to 15 weeks and 6 days gestation;

 16531: Management of pregnancy loss, from 16 weeks to 22 weeks and 6 days gestation;